 AUTODESK UNIVERSITY LONDON

-Autodesk University London was a large-scale experiential design platform at Tobacco Dock, bringing together Europe’s architecture, engineering, design and technology communities around learning, exchange and industry progression.
-Conceived for architects, engineers, designers and innovators, the event required an environment that could support content, movement, networking and collaboration at scale.
+Autodesk University London is a large-scale event at Tobacco Dock, bringing together Europe’s architecture, engineering, design and technology communities around learning, exchange and industry progression.
+Conceived for architects, engineers, designers and innovators, the event required an environment capable of supporting content, movement, networking and collaboration at scale.

 While at TBA Group London, Yula Vourli led the creative direction and spatial design of Autodesk’s environment, translating the brand’s technology-driven ethos into an immersive, human-centred experience.
 The concept moved beyond a conventional conference setting, creating a spatial framework that encouraged discovery, interdisciplinary dialogue and active participation.